PrivacyReasoner: Can LLM Emulate a Human-like Privacy Mind?: Prompt Templates

 \section{Prompt Templates}

 We include the core prompt templates used in \textsc{PrivacyReasoner} for key tasks, enabling reproducibility and providing transparency into how the agent components interact with the underlying language model.
-Detailed specifications, such as user-specific privacy memories, post contexts, and few-shot examples for the privacy judge, are omitted.
+The detailed specification such as specific user privacy memory, post context, few shot examples for privacy judge are omitted.

-\paragraph{Privacy Distillation.} To build a user’s privacy memory, we extract natural-language descriptors of atomic privacy orientations from their historical comments.
+\paragraph{Privacy Distillation.} To build a user’s privacy memory, we extract atomic beliefs and reasoning patterns from their historical comments.

 \begin{quote}